-In addition to that, the following points should be considered to maximize the reliability of utilization tracking:
+The following points should be considered to maximize the reliability of acceleration measurement:

 - STM 550 should be firmly attached to the asset without any damping to ensure that any vibration of the asset will be properly propagated to STM 550 - STM 550 should be attached to the asset at the location where the vibration is maximized.
 For instance, when tracking the utilization of office chairs, the highest acceleration is typically observed at the back rest. - The acceleration threshold for wake-on-acceleration should be selected such that utilization / motion is reliably detected without false triggers due to spurious vibration (e.g. people walking by) - Should the default sensitivity be insufficient even at the lowest threshold then the sampling rate should be increased